jamesbaroi/periodic-table/README.md

 For the no-nonsense chemist, no keys are provided, no unnecessary numbering of columns and rows that are easily counted (by most American undergraduates), no overuse of colors save for gases and liquids at STP, and no effort is made to educate.
-Standard weights are provided (with errors of course) gathered from ciaaw.org and a wikipedia link for the sorry chemist who forgot.
+Standard weights are provided (with errors of course), gathered from ciaaw.org, and a wikipedia link is on offer for the sorry chemist who forgot.

 The disgruntled chemist concerned with the opinionated placement of Lanthanum and Actinium is referred to Laurence Lavelle's (then at UCLA) 2008 paper in the